I'mBoardDocs

 EndpointAuthUse

-/api/ontology/index.jsonnoneFull industry-backed catalog (docs build snapshot)
+/api/ontology/index.jsonnoneFull catalog (docs build snapshot, latest)

 /api/ontology/{domain}.jsonnoneDomain-filtered subset